 The Maricopa County Juvenile Court implemented SBCT on July 1, 2011, under the title Cradle to Crayons (C2C).
 Judges are encouraged to order more frequent hearings in an effort to expedite permanency.
 After the initial hearing, families are generally back in the court within six to eight weeks.
 Birth to five assessments are ordered to assess children's developmental needs, and judges are encouraged to review the assessment reports.
 The judge determines if clinical services from C2C would be appropriate, and if so, the parent is referred for a clinical intake.
 If there are allegations of substance abuse, the judge will refer the parent to observe a session of Family Treatment Court (FTC).
-The referral process to FTC has changed to allow parents to self-refer and parents' attorneys to make referrals as well.
+The referral process to FTC allows parents to self-refer and parents' attorneys to make referrals as well.
+Maricopa County DCS has six dedicated C2C DCS Specialists located throughout the county.
+The dedicated specialists allow for increased collaboration on cases the courts are serving through the program, and increases timely and appropriate service delivery.